-1500:1 reduction ratio with only 4 main parts ?
-Yes, this drive can do that, at least in a concept prototype form: Hypocycloid Hyperdrive by the late great Robert Murray-Smith
+A ~1500:1 reduction ratio with only 4 main parts and in an extremely compact format ?
+Yes, this gear train can do that, at least in a prototype form: Hypocycloid Hyperdrive by the late great Robert Murray-Smith

-So, of course, I had to quickly model an educating toy version to get familiar with it.
+So, of course, I had to quickly model an educational toy version to get familiar with it.

-It uses a high 6mm of eccentricity and gigantic 20mm ring pins, for a 120mm outside diameter and a 42:1 ratio.
-None of these parameters are optimized, of course, they just make the mechanical principles stand out, and helped match the size and ratio of the previous drives I've been playing with.
+This one uses a high 6mm (1/4") of eccentricity and huge 20mm (0.8") ring pins, for a 120mm (4.7") outside diameter and a 49:1 ratio.
+None of these parameters are optimized, of course, they just make the mechanical principles stand out, and helped match the size and ratio of the previous gearsets I've been playing with so far.

 The Fusion360 CAD model (very messy), STEP and 3MF files are on Github and MakerWorld